 Creating the head on your fly

-Now you need to cover the front of the fly with the estaz because it will create a head and fill out the gaps.
+Now you need to cover the front of the fly with the Estaz because it will create the head and fill out the gaps.

 Be sure not to crowd the eye as the material has a tendency to go a little haywire up in the front.
 Just do one turn around the front of the eyes and tie your material off.